ffelten/ffelten.github.io/_pages/about.md

 <div>
 <h2> A suite for reproducible research in MORL </h2>
-With <a href="https://www.inf.ufrgs.br/~lnalegre/">Lucas</a>, we wrote two repositories aiming at helping researchers in reproducing results of existing MORL algorithms as well as facilitating the whole research process by providing clean implementations and examples.
+We wrote a few repositories aiming at helping researchers in reproducing results of existing MORL algorithms as well as facilitating the whole research process by providing clean implementations and examples.
 By making this public, our hope is to attract even more people to the MORL field and remove boilerplate from the research process.
 </div>

 <div>